dudumendes/orders/README.md

+## Management of orders

+This is a project using React + Redux.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts